Arxcis/ProgMatteKompendium/0_Enumeration.md

 **Rule of Product**

-If there are *n* choices for one action, and *m* choices of doing something else after that, then there are *n* x *m* ways of doing both actions.<sup>[1](#brilliant.org)</sup> Example: After picking one of the 15 leg-pieces metioned above, you also want to pick one of your 8 sweaters.
+If there are *n* choices for one action, and *m* choices of doing something else after that, then there are *n* x *m* ways of doing both actions.<sup>[[1]](#brilliant.org)</sup> Example: After picking one of the 15 leg-pieces mentioned above, you also want to pick one of your 8 sweaters.
 The number of ways you can pick one leg-piece and one sweater, is 15 x 8 = 120.
 In mathematical terms @correctness:

 $$